grame-cncm/faustcourse/session3/content.md

 Waveshape synthesis (which might also be called wavetable synthesis under certain conditions) is probably the easiest way to generate different kinds of sounds on a computer.
 It consists of generating a sound by periodically repeating a single-cycle waveform.
-(TODO: link to session 2) The speed at which the waveform is repeated determines its period and hence its frequency.
+Yann already showed you how to do this in session 2.
+The speed at which the waveform is repeated determines its period and hence its frequency.

 While any waveform can be used, standard waveforms inherited from analog synthesis are commonly used in the digital world.
 Most of you probably already